mkiwala/ptero-deployment/README.md

 This repository contains the scripts necessary to deploy and update all PTero services.

+The `/allinone` directory contains a Vagrantfile for spinning up a complete set of PTero services in a single VM.

 ## Description
 - Describe deployment architecture
     - single points of failure?